The Exploit: Anatomy of a Modern Cyber Heist Part 1 - The Leak in the Shadows

 CEO, Access Business Technologies

-Justin Kirsch has spent over 25 years helping credit unions, banks, and mortgage companies defend against the exact attack patterns described in this series.
-As CEO of Access Business Technologies, the largest Tier-1 Microsoft Cloud Solution Provider dedicated to financial services, he leads a team that monitors and hardens Microsoft 365 environments for more than 750 financial institutions nationwide.
+Justin has spent over 25 years helping credit unions, banks, and mortgage companies defend against the exact attack patterns described in this series.
+As CEO of Access Business Technologies, a Tier-1 Microsoft Cloud Solution Provider focused on financial services, he leads a team that manages Microsoft 365 tenants and hosts Azure environments for more than 750 financial institutions nationwide.